PortableApps64/PortableApps-ForMacOS64/README.md

 # PORTABLE APPS OS X 64
 <!-- “.” is &#46; , “(” is &#40; , “)” is &#41; , “/” is &#47; -->
 Portable Apps for MacOSX-64 is a (Set of) Scripts/Tools Which Allows To Run Apps (i.e: Mozilla’s "Firefox&#46;app") for macOS As A macOSX-64 Portable App, & Also Allows To Run (Second/Third&#47;&#41;Multiple Instances Of Same App, in macOSX.
 <div width="100%">So We Are Including 64bit Pashua dialog, 64bit Platypus,
- etc Tools To Assist In Executing/Running Apps Either As Portable App Or As Multi-Instance Of Same App, Either From Portable/External-Drive Or From Mac’s Internal-Drive, On Both 64bit-Only macOSX (Catalina & macOSX after it) And 64bit+32bit macOSX (Mojave & macOSX before it).<br/>
+ etc etc Tools To Assist In Executing/Running macOS (64bit) Apps Either As Portable App Or As Multi-Instance Of Same App, & To Run Our Apps Either From Portable/External Drive/Disk Or Run From Mac’s Internal-Drive, & To Run Our Apps On Both 64bit-Only macOSX (Catalina & macOSX after it) And also 64bit+32bit macOSX (Mojave & macOSX before it).<br/>
-This New (Portable Apps OS X 64) ‘script’/Tool Can Be Modified/Adapted To Use With Other “Portable Apps for OSX 64” (under this project), and also with older “Portable Apps for OSX” (from another developer’s project
+The Newer ‘Script’/Tool That We Are Building Can (Also) Be Modified/Adapted To Use With Other “Portable Apps for OSX 64” (Under This Project), And Can Also Be Used With Older “Portable Apps for OSX” (from another developer’s project
  “<a href="http://www.FreeSMUG.org/" target="_blank">FreeSMUG</a>”/“<a href="https://SourceForge.net/projects/osxportableapps/" target="_blank">osxportableapps</a>”).<dl>
 <dd>
  <b>◦</b> FreeSMUG/osx-pa based older Portable-Apps cannot run on 64-bit-only